fatteneder/learnopengl/notes.md

   One can assign multiple texture samples (called a texture unit) to a shader using `layout = ...`.
   OpenGL guarantees at least 16 texture units for a shader.

+# Chapter 8 - Transformations

+- Mentions homogeneous coordinates, see https://en.wikipedia.org/wiki/Homogeneous_coordinates

+- Use `libglm` for lin alg on CPU side/non-shader code.

+- GLM and GLSL both use column-major layout for matrices.